Unchained Spirit

-Unchained Spirit is a studio album by the dancehall/reggae artist Buju Banton, released in 2000.
-It was his first and only album to be released on the ANTI- record label, an imprint of Epitaph Records.

-The album peaked at No. 128 on the Billboard 200.

-Production

-The album contains contributions from Stephen Marley, Rancid, and Beres Hammond, among others.
+Unchained Spirit is the sixth studio album by Jamaican musician Buju Banton.
+It was released in 2000 via ANTI-/Epitaph Records, marking it his only album for the label.
+Production was handled by Donovan Germain, Steven Marsden, Tony "CD" Kelly, Dean Fraser, Tyrone Downie, Stephen Marley and Buju Banton himself.
+It features guest appearances from Beres Hammond, Gramps Morgan, LMS, Luciano, Rancid, Stephen Marley and Wayne Wonder.

+In the United States, the album peaked at number 128 on the Billboard 200, number 5 on the Independent Albums and number 2 on the Reggae Albums charts.
+It also made it to number 40 on the UK Official Independent Albums Chart.

 Critical reception

-Exclaim! wrote that "the treacle far outstrips anything resembling a tuff rhythm here ... even over the good rhythms, Buju doesn't seem to have the command he once did."
-The Star Tribune thought that "Buju's grainy voice flows over slowly distilled lattices of rhythms and multi-part South African-style harmonies."
+David Dacks of Exclaim! wrote that "the treacle far outstrips anything resembling a tuff rhythm here ... even over the good rhythms, Buju doesn't seem to have the command he once did".
+Rohan Preston of The Minnesota Star Tribune thought that "Buju's grainy voice flows over slowly distilled lattices of rhythms and multi-part South African-style harmonies".
 M.F.
 DiBella of AllMusic defined the album as a "a vital and rhythmic mix of homegrown Jamaican philosophy, biblical harmonizing, and just plain eerie dancehall".